What Are The Different Types of Paints And Its Applications

-Protects timber from ultra-violet light and are durable with high resistance.
+Protects timber from ultra-violet light and is durable with high resistance.

 They are combinations of resins and oils/modified alkyd resins.
 Varnish helps to reveal wood grains thereby retaining natural wood color and enhancing it.

-They are oil based paints.
-Made by adding pigments like white lead or zinc white to a binder which is varnish.
-Stand well with the adverse effects of atmosphere.
+They are oil-based paints.
+Made by adding pigments like white lead or zinc white to a varnish binder.
+Stand well with the adverse effects of the atmosphere.

 - General purpose